Savages (Breathe Carolina album)

-Savages is the fourth studio album by electronic band Breathe Carolina released on April 15, 2014 through Fearless Records in the United States.
+Savages is the fourth studio album by electronic band Breathe Carolina released on April 15, 2014, through Fearless Records in the United States.
 Upon the album's release, it debuted at No. 22 on the US Billboard 200, No. 4 on the Alternative Albums chart, and topped the Dance/Electronic Albums chart, selling 14,000 copies in its first week.
 The album spawned six singles: "Savages", "Bang It Out" featuring pop duo Karmin, "Sellouts" featuring Danny Worsnop of the metalcore band Asking Alexandria, "Chasing Hearts" featuring Tyler Carter of metalcore group Issues, "Collide" and "I Don't Know What I'm Doing".
 The album features a more electronic and dance influence rather than the electronic rock and post-hardcore influences seen on the group's previous albums.
 This is the first album released without former member Kyle Even.

 Background

-In early 2013 the duo announced a free mixtape would be released as soon as early summer.
-The mixtape, entitled Bangers, was released for free download on July 6, 2013 via Sol Republic.
+In August 2012, the band confirmed with AbsolutePunk.net that they had started writing material for their fourth studio album.
+On March 25, 2013, it was announced that the title of the album would be called Savages.
+In the mean time, the duo announced a free mixtape would be released as soon as early summer.
+The mixtape, entitled Bangers, was released for free download on July 6, 2013, via Sol Republic.
 Although it was intended to contain material that was being written for the upcoming album, the departure of Kyle and addition of Tommy prompted a change in track list.
 Only one song from the Bangers mixtape, "Mistakes", made it onto the album.

 The group announced via Facebook and Twitter that a song recorded by the new lineup, called "Savages", would be released soon.
+In January 2014, the band began releasing studio updates for what fans should expect from the album.
 The group embarked on the "We Are Savages Tour" in 2014 with supporting acts from Mod Sun, Jonny Craig, Ghost Town, Lionfight and Divided By Friday.
 The group also performed at the 2014 Warped Tour event.
 In October and November 2014, they co-headlined a tour with Candyland called "The Friend Zone Tour".